 Game of Thrones, one of the most popular television shows in history (based on the book series, A Song of Ice and Fire), is coming back!
 To celebrate, we’ll take you across the Seven Kingdoms and look at some of most memorable landmarks and places in the world of Westeros.
 For the history and culture of the Seven Kingdoms, check out our Country Profile.
 If you’re interested in how the economy and currency of the land work, we’ve got a Currency Spotlight for you.
+We also have a guide that will take you across the narrow sea to Essos.

 From the Wall all the way to the southern coast of Dorne, the Seven Kingdoms hold many great wonders.
 So come on a journey with us as we travel along the Kingsroad, and beyond!